MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Enable-SPOCommSite.md

 Connect-SPOService -Url https://$orgName-admin.sharepoint.com -Credential $userCredential Enable-SPOCommSite -SiteUrl $rootSiteURL
 ```
+**STEP BY STEP INSTRUCTIONS**

+1. Install latest SharePoint Online Management Shell (version 8715.1200 or greater) from [here] (https://www.microsoft.com/en-us/download/details.aspx?id=35588).
+If you have an older version installed, please uninstall it from Windows Add/Remove programs and then install the latest version.
+2. Make sure you have the SharePoint admin credentials for the tenant
+3. Make sure you have the correct root site URL.
+Typically its https://<tenantname>.sharepoint.com
+4. Copy this block of PowerShell commands into a notepad and fill in the missing details denoted by <>
 5. Open SharePoint Online Management Shell from your computer
 6. Execute the PowerShell commands from your notepad